-In 2012, the Ministry of Advanced Education, Innovation and Technology invested over \$1.9 billion in the post-secondary education system, up from \$1.4 billion in 2001.
+In 2012, the ministry invested over \$1.9 billion in the post-secondary education system, up from \$1.4 billion in 2001.
 A significant portion of this investment is provided to the 25 public post-secondary institutions in British Columbia to deliver educational programs through funded student spaces.
 The ministry sets a target based on this investment, which can be surpassed by post-secondary institutions based on student enrollment.